Pathways into Darkness: Reception

-Pathways was a critical success.
-Inside Mac Games reviewer Jon Blum wrote in 1993 that Pathways was "one of the best Macintosh games I've ever played".
+Pathways was positively received.
+Inside Mac Games reviewer Jon Blum wrote that Pathways was "one of the best Macintosh games I've ever played".
 Computer Gaming World described Pathways as "a dungeon crawl, pure and simple".
-While describing the game before obtaining a gun as "tedious" and criticizing the small number of save points per level, the magazine praised the "simple, elegant and easy to use" user interface and "excellent" graphics and sound.
+The magazine praised the "simple, elegant and easy to use" user interface and "excellent" graphics and sound.
 Computer Gaming World concluded that while "somewhat weak on actual game play", Pathways was "a job worthy of a strong recommendation".
 Macworld's Steven Levy commented that the gameplay and graphics were extremely smooth.
 He singled out the creatures for specific praise, likening them to "something that might have come from a brain-merge of Tim Burton, Anne Rice and Hieronymus Bosch" instead of simple line drawings.
-Complaints and criticisms of the game included the difficulty level; Blum found some segments too difficult and that it was possible to spend hours playing before realizing that the player had made an irreversible mistake.
-Jones admitted that the game was harder than he intended.
+Criticisms of the game included the difficulty level; Blum found some segments too difficult and that it was possible to spend hours playing before realizing that the player had made an irreversible mistake.
+Reviewers also found the limited number of save spots and sparse ammunition frustrating.
+Jones admitted that the game was harder than he had intended.
 The title received several awards, including Inside Mac Games' "Adventure Game of the Year" and Macworld's "Best Role-Playing Game", and was listed on the MacUser 100.

 Pathways sold more than 20,000 copies, beating expectations and making it Bungie's first commercial success.
 It was the third bestselling Macintosh title of the first half of 1994 after Myst and Sim City 2000, with projected seven-figure sales for the year.
 The game made Bungie enough money that the company was able to move from Seropian's apartment to a dedicated office in Chicago's South Side.
 At their new location, the Bungie team expanded and began work on another first-person shooter, Marathon.
 Interviewed by Inside Mac Games, Jones said that he did not believe that there would ever be a sequel to Pathways.
 "There's a lot of reasons for that, one of them being that I tend to dislike sequels," he said, "A lot of cool things have happened with the rendering technology since Pathways shipped, and it suggests some different products which don't really fit into the Pathways world."

 Pathways would later be bundled in a box set with the Marathon series in 1997.
 A Mac OS X port of the game was produced by Man Up Time Studios in 2013, members of whom were early Bungie fans that became acquainted with the company through Pathways.
+A community made conversion to the Aleph One source port has also been produced.